sammaji/wms-test/DEVELOPMENT.md

 3. Access the application:
 - URL: http://localhost:3000
 - Test credentials:
-  - Username: test
-  - Password: test123
+  - Password: test123 (this is set in the .env file as SITE_PASSWORD)

 ## Development Process